 Caffe Umbria in SLU: Seaplanes, Yachts and Hot Tub Boats run parallel to an exquisite and quaint coffee shop here in the South Lake Union/Westlake neightboorhood of Seattle.
 Another local roaster has done it again with an outstanding cup of italian espresso.
 This shop is perfect for the person who wants a lakeside sunrise with their coffee.

-I am a Queer, South East Asian American living in Seattle, Washington with my drop-dead gorgeous partner, Cade and our two cats, Jackie and Jules.
+I am a Queer, Thai-American living in Seattle, Washington with my partner and our two cats, Jackie and Jules.
 I love coffee, retro gaming, photography, 90's and 2000's consumer electronics, marijuana, music, movies & television, and feeling comfortable.
 I ride my bike to work most days at a camera rental house here in town.
 I have many hobbies and interest that I enjoy during the year, mostly season and weather cycles dictate when and what I do.

 The death of youth,